telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/blazor-report-viewer/overview.md

 1. Required Service:

-	+ The viewer requires a running instance of [Telerik Reporting REST Services]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}) in order to display reports.
+	+ The viewer requires a running instance of [Telerik Reporting REST Services]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}) to display reports.
 It can be hosted either in the same Blazor application or the viewer can reference a service hosted in another origin.
-In the later case make sure to [enable Cross-Origin Requests (CORS)](https://learn.microsoft.com/en-us/aspnet/core/security/cors) in the REST Service project.
+In the latter case make sure to [enable Cross-Origin Requests (CORS)](https://learn.microsoft.com/en-us/aspnet/core/security/cors) in the REST Service project.

 1. Required JavaScript libraries: